The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

     ├── regfile_2r1w.sdc
     └── regfile_2r1w.v

-DEF files can be loaded usings steps provided above.
+DEF files can be loaded using the steps provided above.

 Finally output of OpenLane can be found in ``designs/regfile_2r1w/runs/full_guide/results/final``: